A critique of Analytic Idealism

 🔗 The absent self

-On Analytic Idealism, there is no real self: the self is nominal only; it is emptiness; potentiality, not actuality; amorphous; reduced to a “sense of”.
+On Analytic Idealism, there is no real self: rather, the self is emptiness; potentiality, not actuality; amorphous; reduced to an abstraction.

-This is difficult to grasp at first because of all of the lip service paid to the idea of the self as “the universal subject”, but it becomes clear after some analysis.
-A good starting point is on p.
-153 of WMIB[2]:
+This is difficult to grasp at first because of all of the lip service paid to the idea of the self as “the universal subject”, etc, but it becomes clear after some analysis.
+A good starting point is on page 153 of Why Materialism is Baloney (WMIB)[2]:

 “We can then say that all that exists is the movement of the void.
 Since the subject of all experiences is the medium of mind itself, it too only becomes actualized in the form of experience: the one universal subject exists only insofar as the experiences it has.”

-Note carefully that this quote explicitly disclaims the existence of any self (the subject of all experiences) apart from experience; any putatively real self is at best a “void”.
-Note too that it explicitly identifies that (non-distinct) self (“subject”) with “the medium of mind”, and then consider the following quote from the same page in that light (editing brackets mine; footnote elided):
+Note carefully that this quote explicitly disclaims the existence of any self (the subject of all experiences) apart from experience.
+While a distinction is made grammatically here between the self and its experiences, the actual distinction is explicitly disclaimed elsewhere (see below), and, even here, any reality to the grammatical putative self undergoing those experiences is at best literally “void”.
+In further support of the unreality of this self, note further that the quote explicitly identifies that self (“subject”) with “the medium of mind”, and then consider the following quote from the same page in that light (editing brackets mine; footnote elided):

 “So, on the one hand, it is entirely valid to say that only experience exists, for the medium of mind is merely a potential, not an actuality.
 It concretizes into existence only when it moves and, at that point, it is nothing but the corresponding experiences.
 On the other hand, it is also entirely valid to talk metaphorically about a ‘medium of mind,’ insofar as this is a reference to a potential, not an actuality. [...]
 In the same way that there is nothing to the vibration of a guitar string other than the string itself, ultimately there is nothing to experience – and therefore to existence – other than the void that vibrates.
 So everything is a void or, as Adyashanti brilliantly put it, ‘emptiness dancing.’
 Existence is but a disturbance of the void and, thus, fundamentally empty.”

-Here, the self – as “the medium of mind” – is seen to be mere potentiality, not actuality; mere emptiness (albeit “dancing”) – again, a void.
+Here, the self – as that “medium of mind” – is seen to be mere potentiality, not actuality; mere emptiness (albeit “dancing”) – and, again, a void.
 Again, its real (actual) existence apart from experience is explicitly denied.

 “[O]ur inner sense of ‘I’ is fundamentally independent of any story we could dress it up with.
 As such, it is entirely undifferentiated and identical in every person.
 It is formless.
 This undressed, naked, ‘amorphous I’ is inherent to the membrane of mind at large, the sole subject of existence.
 Not only does every person have the same inner sense of ‘I,’ I contend that every conscious being has it: cats, dogs, fish, etc. At the deepest, narrative-free levels, they must all feel exactly like us.”